-- IL driver's license issued no later than 12 months prior to the student's first scheduled day of class. - Current IL auto registration card with an expiration date no later than the student's first scheduled day of class. - State of IL identification card issued by the Secretary of State issued no later than 12 months prior to the student's first scheduled day of class. - 2016 W-2 (sent in January 2017)
+- IL driver's license issued no later than 12 months before the student's first scheduled day of class. - Current IL auto registration card with an expiration date no later than the student's first scheduled day of class. - State of IL identification card issued by the Secretary of State issued no later than 12 months before the student's first scheduled day of class. - 2016 W-2 (sent in January 2017)